Den of Lions · Chapter 1

 "Your imperial name is Belteshazzar.
 You will use it in all official contexts.
 Confirm."

 Danel looked at the tablet.
 The cuneiform was precise, each wedge pressed with the confidence of a system that had renamed ten thousand boys before him and would rename ten thousand after.
 Belteshazzar.
 May Bel protect his life.
-They had given him a name that placed him under the protection of a god he did not worship, a god whose temple he could see from where he stood, lit from within by fires that never went out.
+They had given him a name that placed him beneath the protection of a god he did not worship, a god whose temple he could see from where he stood, lit from within by fires that never went out.

 "I have heard it," Danel said.

-The food was extraordinary too.
+The food was astonishing too.

 Roasted lamb on cedar planks.
 Honeyed figs. Bread so white it looked like cloth.
 Wine in copper cups, dark and sweet, poured by servants who refilled without being asked.
 Danel had not eaten in two days.
-His body understood the food before his mind did—saliva, hunger, the animal pull toward survival that did not care about theology.
+His body understood the meal before his mind did—saliva, hunger, the animal pull toward survival that did not care about theology.

 He sat.
 He looked at the plate.
 He looked at the wine.